ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 12 rows in set (0.00 sec)
 ```

-* Now delete all the records except one:
+* Now, in the MySQL prompt, delete all the records except one:

 ```
-mysql> delete from items where id != 13401;
+delete from items where id != 13401;
 ```

 You should see the following result: